Mismatched Stars and Stripes with a Precut!

 Mismatched Stars and Stripes was inspired by America's Independence Day.
 I wanted the pattern to be a modern take on the holiday.
 The uneven stripes combined with the traditional sawtooth stars give the pattern a unique and contemporary look.

-The pattern is fat quarter friendly and now we know you can replace the background yardage for a jellyroll!
-Just an FYI you can get jellyrolls in a solid color.
-For instance, you can buy a jellyroll in all white and use that as the backgound fabric.
-Not all jellyrolls have prints on them.
+The pattern is fat quarter friendly and now we know you can replace the background yardage for a 2 1/2 in. precut roll!
+Just an FYI you can get precuts in a solid color.
+For instance, you can buy a precut roll in all white and use that as the background fabric.

 The Mismatched Stars and Stripes Pattern is fat quarter friendly.
 So usually when I make this pattern the stars and the thin and wide stripes are the focal fabrics.

 In the past I have used fat quarter bundles to make this quilt.
 It's easy to buy a curated bundle and get sewing.
 You can see the other versions I have made here, here and here.

 This modern star pattern is available in three sizes: